 Closets

 I personally think everyone hopes to see “a better closet” than they currently have when looking for a home.
 In some cases, that could just mean more organized!
 Your closets need to look very bare so they appear to be huge.
-Try to leave some space open on the rack with hangers on it to show “all the room for more clothes”.
-If your closet has organizers and shelves, clear at least a shelf or two and dust it to show “all the shelving in the closet”.
+Try to leave some space open on the rack with hangers on it to show all the room for more clothes.
+If your closet has organizers and shelves, clear at least a shelf or two and dust it to show all the roomy shelving in the closet.
 Clear the floor and clean it very well.
-Leave some floor bare to show “how spacious it is”.
-Before a home showing, lightly spray the clothes so they do not have any personal or detergent smells to sensitive noses.
+Leave some floor bare to show how spacious it is.
+Before a home showing, lightly spray the clothes so they do not have any personal or old smells to sensitive noses.

 Unobstructed Clean Paths Through The Home

 A large group of people may be coming through your home to view it.
-Especially if it is me and my family of nine!
-We are thinking we need one more bedroom presently.
+Especially if it is me and my family of ten!
 Even if it is a new married couple, they may bring a realtor and two parents each, which totals seven people.
 If you have coffee tables, ottomans, or an extra rocking chair or end table sticking out where group could be walking, it's time to store it until moving day.

 If you have carpet, this is also the time to schedule the professional carpet cleaning company to come to your home to get out all of those stains and odors before the photos get taken.